 Methodologic Core

-The Methodologic Core will be led by Paul Nietert, Ph.D., with Beth Wolf, Ph.D., serving as Associate Director.
-The core will include two Co-Investigators, Viswanathan Ramakrishnan, Ph.D., and Dongjun Chung, Ph.D.
-The core will provide services to ensure research data are of highest quality and provide novel biostatistical methods developed relevant to the CCCR.
+The Methodologic Core is led by Paul Nietert, Ph.D., with Beth Wolf, Ph.D., serving as co-director.
+The Methodologic Core provides services to ensure research data are of highest quality and provides novel biostatistical methods developed relevant to the CCCR.

 Methodologic Core Leadership and Staff